 At the right of the south-facing corner move up until on top of staircase of holds (5-6 but very awkward boulder problem) move up (5-8) or across (easier) left into the large corner.
 Exhilarating moves and then there is a rest in the corner.
 Go up the corner moderate(5-5) and move onto the outside of it to traverse right 10ft on the wall to find pin protection in a crack.
-Continue up crack (harder, 5-7) or move back left to climb up the outside of the corner until able to go right again (or go back left into the corner, easier), then move back right to crack (to follow this crack (5-7) 20+ft sustained it will end at a horizontal crack to traverse right (end of traverse was protected by large lost arrow but I removed it) regardless of the pin or small cam will work, 2nd will have do to 20+ft down climb (5-4) to Quartet's left side terraced garden or may be belayed until able to untie at the belay and pull rope through a biner at last placement of protection.
-If crack isn't followed, move right on (5-6) off balanced nervy ramp to Quartet Garden.
+Continue up crack (harder, 5-7) or move back left to climb up the outside of the corner until able to go right again (or go back left into the corner, easier), back to the crack and (to follow this crack (5-7) 20+ft sustained it will end at a horizontal crack to traverse right and the end of traverse was protected by large lost arrow but I removed it and its complicated) move right from crack to Quartet's left side terraced garden.
+Belay with small angle and gear can be made here.
+Higher up is the rappel station but it is necessary to be at this lower place to protect the second from a large pendulum swing.

 Left of the Quartet dike.
 Just to right of Fugue start is a steep inclining staircase of 12+ft of boulder moves (5-6).
 Look for the bad bolt placement (I intend on sawing it off and replacing it and there are 2 soft iron shallow placement pins and 1 stuck stopper in a small pocket crack in the rock wall.
 You'd have to be blind to not see all this junk.
 It should be cleaned up, someday.